Volunteering

 Volunteer Centres

-There is a volunteer centre in every region of Scotland.
+There are volunteer centres across Scotland.
 These centres advertise currently available voluntary opportunities, and they can also offer you information and advice on volunteering more generally.
-The following centres operate within the Highlands and Islands: